 The Classic Inca Trail is one of the most famous and popular treks in South America, it is visited by thousands of adventure-hungry tourists every year.

-The trail is 45km long and you will be trekking 12km per day on average and will reach a maximum altitude of 4200m when passing through Dead Women’s Pass.
+The route is 45km long therefore you will be trekking 12km per day on average and will reach a maximum altitude of 4200m when passing through Dead Women’s Pass.

 The trek is fairly challenging.
 There are many steps which can take a toll on your knees, but a reasonably fit person should be able to cover the route.

 Another factor which influences the difficulty of the trek is the altitude; this is a high-altitude trek and altitude sickness is a real risk.

 Altitude sickness can affect you no matter what fitness level or age you are.
 It is important that you spend at least 2 days is Cusco acclimatising before you embark on the trail.